se7en-illa/TTP-Summer-2023/02_Frontend/07_Authentication/lab/assignment.md

 </details>

-Go ahead and add notes as an additional piece of state to your constructor.
+Go ahead and add notes as an additional state variable.

 #### Adding the API Call